StinkyMilo/Prosetta/Frontend/docs/Return.md

 pri value.
 `'
 :code-wordier="`
+Return Example
+by Milo Jacobs and Lisa Perfunctory\n
 Fun factorial, man!
 	When you compare man and one, do a thing.
 Return one answer!
 	Return time, man.
 Factorials submit, man, one final time...